David Grann

-David Elliot Grann (born March 10, 1967) is an American journalist, a staff writer for The New Yorker magazine, and a best-selling author.
+David Elliot Grann (born March 10, 1967) is an American journalist, a staff writer for The New Yorker, and author.

 His first book, The Lost City of Z: A Tale of Deadly Obsession in the Amazon, was published by Doubleday in February 2009.
-After its first week of publication, it debuted on The New York Times bestseller list at #4 and later reached #1.
+After its first week of publication, it debuted on The New York Times bestseller list at No. 4 and later reached No. 1.
 Grann's articles have been collected in several anthologies, including What We Saw: The Events of September 11, 2001, The Best American Crime Writing of 2004 and 2005, and The Best American Sports Writing of 2003 and 2006.
 He has written for The New York Times Magazine, The Atlantic, The Washington Post, The Wall Street Journal, and The Weekly Standard.

 According to a profile in Slate, Grann has a reputation as a "workhorse reporter", which has made him a popular journalist who "inspires a devotion in readers that can border on the obsessive."

 Early life

-Grann was born on March 10, 1967, to Phyllis and Victor Grann.
+Grann was born on March 10, 1967, to Phyllis E. Grann and Victor Grann.
 His mother is the former CEO of Putnam Penguin and the first woman CEO of a major publishing firm.
-His father is an oncologist and Director of the Bennett Cancer Center in Stamford, Connecticut.
+His father was an oncologist and Director of the Bennett Cancer Center in Stamford, Connecticut.
 Grann has two siblings, Edward and Alison.

 Career

 He graduated from Connecticut College in 1989 with a B.A. in Government.
 While still in college, Grann received a Thomas J. Watson Fellowship and conducted research in Mexico, where he began his career as a freelance journalist.

 He received a master's degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University in 1993.
 At that point primarily interested in fiction, Grann hoped to develop a career as a novelist.

-In 1994 he was hired as a copy editor at The Hill, a Washington, D.C.-based newspaper covering the United States Congress.
+In 1994 he was hired as a copy editor at The Hill, a Washington, D.C.–based newspaper covering the United States Congress.
 The same year, Grann earned a master's degree in creative writing from Boston University, where he taught courses in creative writing and fiction.
 He was named The Hill's executive editor in 1995.
 In 1996, Grann became a senior editor at The New Republic.
 He joined The New Yorker in 2003 as a staff writer.
 He was a finalist for the Michael Kelly Award in 2005.

 In 2009, he received both the George Polk Award and Sigma Delta Chi Award for his New Yorker piece "Trial By Fire", about Cameron Todd Willingham.
 Another New Yorker investigative article, "The Mark of a Masterpiece", raised questions about the methods of Peter Paul Biro, who claimed to use fingerprints to help authenticate lost masterpieces.
 Biro sued Grann and The New Yorker for libel, but the case was summarily dismissed.
 The article was a finalist for the 2010 National Magazine Award.